hraune/net-automation/L3VPN/testing/README.md

 One VPN is defined in **service.yml**, one pair of CE nodes is defined in **fabric.yml**.

 #### Expected result
-Working 1 VPN node.yml file generated
+Working node.yml file for 1 VPN is generated

-### 2 VPNs
+### 2 VPNs defined
-Two identical VPNs is defined in **service.yml**, two pairs of CE nodes is defined in **fabric.yml**.
+Two different VPNs is defined in **service.yml**, two pairs of CE nodes is defined in **fabric.yml**.

 #### Expected results
-Working 2 VPN node.yml file generated.
+Working VPN node.yml file for 2 VPNs is generated.

 ### 2 identical VPNs
 Two identical VPNs is defined in **service.yml**, two pairs of CE nodes is defined in **fabric.yml**.

 #### Expected result
 As if only *one* VPN is defined (ignore duplicates).
-Should give a warning.

 ### 1 VPN and incomplete fabric
 One VPN is defined in **service.yml**, but only one CE node is defined in **fabric.yml**.